-Following our morning shower we continued down the coast pulling up whenever we were tempted visually and notable spent some time at Kirkjufjara lookout with sweeping views over Reynisfjara beach.
+Following our morning shower we continued down the coast pulling up whenever we were tempted visually, and spent some time at Kirkjufjara lookout with sweeping views over Reynisfjara beach.

-Interactive afternoons at the Lava Museum learning about Iceland formation and ongoing evolution…
+Interactive afternoons at The Lava Museum learning about Iceland’s formation and ongoing evolution…

 The perfect place to pick up some dinner without totally breaking the bank.
-There are 8-10 different vendors selling an array of cusines with communal seating to enjoy your food with friends!
+There are 8-10 different vendors selling an array of cuisines with communal seating to enjoy your food with friends!

-On our final morning before dropping the camper back and heading to the airport we ate a crummy breakfast at Jacobsen loftid in Reykjavik city centre.
-Think Australian breakfasts, the best coffee I had whilst on the Island cute little streets around to explore.
-Reykjavik is a gentle ease back into civilisation and this hotspot was the perfect place to fuel up for the journey home!
+On our final morning before dropping the camper back and heading to the airport we ate a scrummy breakfast at Jacobsen loftid in Reykjavik city centre.
+Think Australian breakfasts, the best coffee I had whilst on the island and cute little streets around to explore.
+Reykjavik is a gentle ease back into civilisation.
+This hot spot was the perfect place to fuel up for the journey home!